hoxxep/portable-hash/README.md

 - [ ] Match the ordering of the `Hasher` trait methods.
 - [ ] Decide on, and/or fully implement, `write_bytes`
 - [ ] Decide on removing `write_usize` and `write_isize` methods.
 - [ ] Decide on digest/hasher-specific output types.
-Should the default `finish` instead offer a custom Output type?
-Use a better name than "digest".
+  - [ ] Should the default `finish` instead offer a custom Output type?
+  - [ ] Use a better name for custom outputs than "digest".
+  - [ ] Should cryptographic hashes implement `PortableHasher`?
+Is the `sha-hasher` a reasonable thing to publish?
 - [ ] Decide on `!` implementation.
 - [ ] Decide on ptr implementations, or remove hashing pointers.
 - [ ] Decide on `write_len_prefix` name change.
 - [ ] Decide on `write_str` default implementation change to a length prefix.
 - [ ] Decide on renaming `BuildPortableHasher` to `PortableBuildHasher`?
+- [ ] Decide on `std` being a default feature or not.
+  - [ ] Document that Hashers should use `no-default-features` so users can choose what to include.
 - [ ] Review many of the enum types with impl to avoid reordering etc attacks.
 - [ ] Tests and example implementations, including rapidhash, Sha256, BLAKE3, and SipHasher.
 - [ ] Final comment period.